mbale/vue-dom-recorder/README.md

 # Vue DOM Recorder

 Proof of concept to track clicks in input type elements.
-Clicks are showed as steps that shows the logical order for the interaction.
+Clicks are showed as steps that show the logical order for the interaction.

 - Any element inside __ActionZone.vue__ with attribute data-watched-element="true" will be logged
 - You can disable this with data-watched-element="false"